coolo/hugo-experiments/content/portfolio/work2.md

 +++
 date = "2016-11-05T19:41:01+05:30"
-title = "Wimbledon"
 draft = false
-image = "img/portfolio/portfolio-2.jpg"
 weight = 2
-description = "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod."
+image = "img/SonjaGagel_Illustration_Deutsche_Bahn_GeheimsacheBahn_Schmuggel.jpg"
+title = "Ins Museum geschmuggelt" description = "Illustration / Ausstellung"
 +++

 When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her own road, the Line Lane.